Angelo1211/Angelo1211.github.io/_portfolio/3_project.markdown

 redirect:
 cat: aero
 ---
  My senior design project consisted in participating in a year long NASA sponsored competition with the goal of designing a LEO / Mars habitable module.
 Our project received the highest honours and achieved first place in every category!
-You can read more about the work me and my team did in <a href="https://www.nasa.gov/feature/university-students-compete-in-yearlong-nasa-human-space-exploration-competition" target="blank">this</a> article that was featured in <a href="nasa.gov">nasa.gov</a> shortly after.
+You can read more about the work me and my team did in <a href="https://www.nasa.gov/feature/university-students-compete-in-yearlong-nasa-human-space-exploration-competition" target="blank">this</a> article that was featured in nasa.gov shortly after.

  <div align="center">